Phil Ponce: Career

-He has received numerous awards for his work.
-In 2007, he was an honorary inductee into Alpha Sigma Nu, the Jesuit honor society.
-Other awards include Illinois Journalist of the Year, the Studs Terkel Award and the IU Latino Alumni Award.
+He has received numerous awards for his work including Alpha Sigma Nu, the Jesuit honor society, Illinois Journalist of the Year, the Studs Terkel Award and the Distinguished Alumni Award from the Indiana University College of Arts and Sciences.

 In late 2017, Ponce announced that he would reduce his workload to three days a week during 2018 and two days a week in 2019.

 Personal life

 Ponce's wife, Ann Ponce, is a Chicago portrait and landscape artist.